huaminghuangtw/Second-Brain/My-Evergreen-Notes/Judgment.md

-- Judge a man by his questions rather than his answers
+- Judge a man by his questions rather than his answers.